Here's a practical guide to omnichannel social media — how to coordinate brand messaging across platforms while adapting content to each channel.

 With a tech stack in place, it becomes easier to manage and analyze performance across social platforms.
 Here are two tools that will help you.

-You can plan posts for Instagram, LinkedIn, Facebook, TikTok, X, and Pinterest from one dashboard, then schedule them with a shared content calendar that keeps campaigns organized.
+Buffer handles the operational side of cross-platform publishing.
+You can plan posts for Instagram, LinkedIn, Facebook, TikTok, X, and Pinterest from one dashboard, schedule them against a shared content calendar, and use the queue feature to maintain posting frequency without manual work each day.

 While investing in cross-platform social media marketing, here are four common mistakes you should avoid.